 In an attempt to address some of these issues, and following up on a series of presentations delivered at a number of EMEA Big Data and Machine Learning Meetups (London, Cambridge and Munich), the 2017 UK Vertica User Forum and British Computer Society (BCS) Advanced Programming Specialist Group, this series of blog posts was prepared to cover a number of interesting and useful topics.

 Over the course of this series, we will cover a whole range of topics and subject areas.

 If you think these posts might not be for you based on the title, stick with us.
-The material is not as daunting as it may seem and you may even find it addictive, although hopefully not to the extent that you start to stand on a beach under the flight path of an airport with binoculars taking notes of the aircrafts you spot!
+The material is not as daunting as it may seem.

-• How to build a Raspberry-Pi computer with digital broadcast receiver to capture and decode ADS-B signals from aircraft (and all for a little as £50)
+- How to build a Raspberry-Pi computer with digital broadcast receiver to capture and decode ADS-B signals from aircraft (for a little as £50)

-• Installing Apache Kafka and creating a series of topics (that will in due course be used to stream the live aircraft data into Vertica)
+- Installing Apache Kafka and creating a series of topics (that will in due course be used to stream the live aircraft data into the free Vertica Community Edition.)

 As if the primary goals of this project listed above were not enough, there was an equally important secondary goal: to make the entire project accessible to anyone looking to try this out themselves.

 This can be achieved by identifying hardware and software that are both easy to source and affordable!
 From the (relatively) cheap hardware, to some open source software components and just as important, Vertica’s Community Edition – free to download and use without any time limits (though that being said, Vertica is so damn fast, it won’t take long to complete!)